Integrating Symbolic Reasoning into Neural Generative Models for Design Generation: Related Work

 \textbf{Fast \& Slow Thinking.} Our work also draws inspiration from the fast and slow thinking model described in works from cognitive psychology.
 Psychophysiological studies have long supported the concept of dual-process thinking in humans \cite{dualproc_creative1,dualproc_creative2} -- in which more deliberate and more intuitive thinking are the result of separate fundamental processes.
 System 1 refers to a set of innate and learned automatic processes that are rapid, parallel, and unconscious.
 System 2 is responsible for abstract and hypothetical thinking and is slower, more deliberate, and more conscious \cite{slowfast_book,evans2003two}.
 These concepts hold exciting parallels for the world of AI, which are already being seriously explored \cite{lecun2022path,NIPS2017_d8e1344e}.
 Recent work has explored the idea that inspiration can be drawn from these neurocognitive concepts to improve adaptability, generalizability, common sense, and causal reasoning in AI \cite{booch2021thinking}.

-Our SPRING leverages neural networks for S1 cognition while delegating S2 cognition and planning to constraint reasoning.
-In this regard, our work takes inspiration from concepts like \textit{fast and slow planning} \cite{fabiano2023fast}, with the notable change that our system does not utilize any sort of meta-cognition AI-subsystem \cite{10.1007/978-3-031-25891-6_38} to regulate between fast and slow thinking modules explicitly.
+\begin{rev}[8] Our SPRING model integrates Fast and Slow Thinking by pairing neural networks (System 1 / ``fast'') with symbolic reasoning (System 2 / ``slow''), blending modern deep learning's fluidity with traditional symbolic AI's methodicalness.
+This duality allows SPRING to generate innovative designs that also adhere to precise constraints, but the key concept of bridging deep learning's adaptability with symbolic AI's reliability is widely pursued in AI.
+As such, our work takes inspiration from concepts like \textit{fast and slow planning} \cite{fabiano2023fast}, with the notable change that our system does not utilize any sort of meta-cognition AI-subsystem \cite{10.1007/978-3-031-25891-6_38} to regulate between fast and slow thinking modules explicitly. \end{rev}

 \textbf{Constraint Reasoning \& Machine Learning.} Constraint reasoning's integration with deep learning aims to boost reasoning and optimize performance.
 Historically, this has included incorporating ``common-sense'' reasoning into natural language models \cite{reasoning_hybrid_commonsense, reasoning_simple, reasoning_towards_nn}, case-based reasoning from expert systems \cite{reasoning_case_based}, and relational reasoning between objects or terms \cite{reasoning_simple_mod, reasoning_gnn_neurosymbolic, reasoning_relational_survey, zambaldi2018relational, dvzeroski1998relational}.